ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/elasticapmserver.md

 ---
 name: Elastic APM Server
 category: Monitoring/Observability
-description: Elastic APM server (Application Performance Monitoring) is a core component of Elastic Observability that ingests performance metrics, traces, and errors from APM agents and stores them in Elasticsearch for real-time monitoring and analysis in Kibana.
+description: Elastic APM Server (Application Performance Monitoring) is a core component of Elastic Observability that ingests performance metrics, traces, and errors from APM agents and stores them in Elasticsearch for real-time monitoring and analysis in Kibana.
 download_url: https://www.elastic.co/downloads/past-releases/#apm-server
 works_on_arm: true
 supported_minimum_version: